ikveladze/AEE_GeoAI-enabled_URC/DATA_LICENSING.md

 - **Analysis-ready composites** and **hex-level derived indicators** needed to reproduce the paper’s Stage B results.
 - Scripts and Appendix A1 documentation.

-## What we do not claim

-- We do not claim ownership of OSM, GeoDanmark, WDPA, LBST, Vejdirektoratet, or ESA products.
-- Population density on hexes is a **research estimate** (class midpoints scaled to municipal total), not Statistics Denmark official Kvadratnet person counts.
-- Air quality in v1 is an **interim proxy**.

 ## Recommended citation